Samhain Rituals – Irish Food Traditions

 And on all levels.

-The freshly harvested yields and the Samhain recipes concocted from them kept community, body, and mind together.
+The freshly harvested yields and the traditional Halloween food that was made kept community, body, and mind together.
 Symbolically, literally, and spiritually.
 With work halted and feasting initiated, hardworking humans together ate the fruit of their labor.
 Feeding all parts of the local body, itself composed of many smaller parts.
 Homage offerings of food were made to the blessed nature that gives life, the living that live that life, and the dead that have lived.

 As the wheel turned, each cog that nourished it received nourishment.